Cookies 🍪

 More-Than-Human Rights Mural

 In this article, César Rodríguez-Garavito shares the development of the mural he has been working on with artist Elena Landinez.
-Representing many years of research into activism to protect the rights of rivers, the final work will be showcased in the More-than-Human exhibition at the Design Museum, opening in July 2025.
+Representing many years of research into activism to protect the rights of rivers, the final work will be showcased in the More than Human exhibition at the Design Museum, opening in July 2025.

 Author: César Rodríguez-Garavito